Head Football Coach

 Giardina is married to the former Wimberly Edwards from Greenville, Ala.
 She is a board certified Music Therapist and together they have three sons, Frank Foster (6), DeAra (4) and Whitt (2).

 Assistant Coach - Quarterbacks

-Adam Miller begins his first season as the quarterback coach at Albany State.
-In 2016, Miller was a graduate assistant at Florida International University.
+Adam Miller will be entering his second season as the quarterbacks coach at Albany State.

 A 2011 graduate of John Carroll University in University Heights, Ohio, Miller graduated with a bachelor’s degree in communications and theater arts before going FIU.
 He had successful four-year stint, 2012-2016, as head football coach/director of football at Coral Springs Charter High School before arriving at Florida International.